-The excellent solar energy availability in Portugal (between 1860 kWh/(m2.year) in the south and 1590 kWh/(m2.year) in the north for solar radiation in the horizontal)[1], gives to Portugal the opportunity to decrease its traditional dependency on energy imports.
+The excellent solar energy availability in Portugal, with global horizontal irradiation between 3.41 kWh/(m2.day) and 5.08 kWh/(m2.day)[1], gives Portugal the opportunity to decrease its traditional dependency on energy imports.
 The imports are coming down in the last years mainly due to wind energy contribution, but also due to a combined contribution of energy efficiency measures and other renewable energy sources such as large hydro, biomass and solar.
-Since 2010 the dependency of the country in conventional energy imports is below 80%.
-It reached a minimum in 2014 (70.5%) and a maximum in 2017 of 77.7%.
-In 2019, the value was 74.2% (General Direction of Energy [2]).
+Since 2010 the country's dependency on conventional energy imports has been below 80%.
+It reached a maximum in 2017 of 77.7%.
+In 2021 the value was 67.1% (General Direction of Energy [2]).

-The large solar resource has always been and incentive to the use of solar thermal collectors and systems, which was initiated in the 1970s.
-Along the years, the public policies gave, mainly, fiscal incentives to the installation of solar thermal systems for Domestic Hot Water (DHW) preparation.
-Despite of these incentives, the total collector area installed until 2000 was 219,500 m2 [3].
+The large solar resource has always been an incentive to use solar thermal collectors and systems, which was initiated in the seventies of the last century.Over the years, public policies mainly gave fiscal incentives to the installation of solar thermal systems for Domestic Hot Water (DHW) preparation.
+Despite these incentives, the total collector area installed until 2000 was 219 500 m2 [3].

 -